EnzoMorata/reveal-corruption/README.md

-# reveal-corruption
+# Reveal Corruption

-Personal project about an Information Visualization Tool about corruption cases in Chile
+Personal project about an Information Visualization Tool focused on corruption cases in Chile.
+This project was born from my motivation to contribute to transparency, a relevant aspect of democracy.
+Additionally, it was created to serve as part of my portfolio.
+Therefore, this repository does not initially expect any code contributions.
+However, other forms of support, such as sharing new data sources to include in this project, are welcome.

+This project is Open Source, so even if this repository is not expecting code-related Pull Requests, you can create a new project based on this one.
+For this, it is important to comply with the [GPL-3.0 license](./LICENSE.md).
+Also, please see the [License Compliance](#license-compliance) section for more details.

 ## How to run the project